abend0c1/da/README.md

     load module, printed with AMBLIST and used to check that DA can disassemble all instructions correctly.

+*   If DA is invoked in an ISPF edit session with the ASM option, for example:

+    `DA (ASM`

+    ...then JCL to assemble the file being edited is generated.

-*   If DA is invoked as an edit macro, for example:
+*   If DA is invoked in an ISPF edit session with no options, for example:

     `DA`